Medicaid Trust Program

 Who do you contact for approval and yearly reporting of a Payback Trust and when the trust has ended?

-After a Payback Trust has been set up, the trust document should be sent to the Department of Human Services caseworker for the Medicaid member who will send on the trust document to the Medicaid Trust Program for review, approval, or denial.
+After a Payback Trust has been set up, the trust document should be sent to the Department of Health and Human Services caseworker for the Medicaid member who will send on the trust document to the Medicaid Trust Program for review, approval, or denial.

 Medicaid Trust Program